|

 there is time for a 'special project' too.
 This

-strange device I have constructed is called a
+strange-looking device I have constructed is called

-for colour television.
+television.

 The

-differs slightly from its neigbour.
-The screw
+strip differs slightly from its neigbour.
+The

 |